aljanabim/city-lmpc/README.md

 ### Model

 A model defines the kinematic model of all agents involved in the demo.
-Every model is a class with inherits the `GenericModel` class found under `city_lmpc/models/generic.py`.
+Every model is a class with inherits the `BaseModel` class found under `city_lmpc/models/base.py`.

 ### Controller